SummaryRead the full fact sheet

 Some of the advantages of methadone and buprenorphine maintenance treatments include:

 - They aren’t injected, which reduces the risk of blood-borne viruses such as hepatitis and HIV.

 - They are manufactured using strict controls, unlike street drugs, which can vary in strength and contain harmful fillers.

 - The effects of heroin last only a few hours, while the effects of pharmacotherapy treatments last from 24 hours to a couple of days, or longer in the case of long-acting injectable buprenorphine.

 - The person who is heroin dependent no longer has to worry about getting heroin many times every day, which reduces anxiety.

-- With their dependence (addiction) stabilised, the person can focus on looking after themselves, including improving their health, nutrition, relationships and employment situation.
+- With their dependence stabilised, the person can focus on looking after themselves, including improving their health, nutrition, relationships and employment situation.